triton-inference-server/triton_distributed/CONTRIBUTING.md

 - Avoid introducing unnecessary complexity into existing code so that maintainability and readability are preserved.

-- Try to keep pull requests (PRs) as concise as possible:
+- Try to keep code changes for each pull request (PR) as concise as possible:

+  - Fillout PR template with clear description and mark applicable checkboxes

   - Avoid committing commented-out code.